Improving outcomes in behavioral health comes down to data collection.

 In a system that lacks patient engagement capabilities, though, preserving the quality of care to pre-pandemic standards can be a challenge.

-As a software company that serves the behavioral health communities, we know that our clients’ patients need more support than ever during the pandemic.
+As a software company that serves the mental health and addiction treatment communities, we know that our clients’ patients need more support than ever during the pandemic.
 COVID-19 has made life especially difficult for those struggling with mental health challenges or substance abuse issues.

 That’s why it’s so important for behavioral health software to offer a comprehensive virtual care environment.
 That includes collecting data virtually so that there’s no dip in the thoroughness of patient care.
 This in turn includes providing patients with an intuitive portal experience in how they can report symptoms, communicate with their provider, and complete assessments.